The following examples show how to run an ALTER statement in SQL CLI.

 If the language tag is PYTHON, the identifier is the fully qualified name of the UDF, e.g. pyflink.table.tests.test_udf.add.
 For the implementation of Python UDF, please refer to Python UDFs for more details.

 Alter temporary catalog function that has catalog and database namespaces and overrides catalog functions.

 Alter temporary system function that has no namespace and overrides built-in functions

 If the function doesn’t exist, nothing happens.

 Language tag to instruct flink runtime how to execute the function.
-Currently only JAVA and SCALA are supported, the default language for a function is JAVA.
+Currently only JAVA, SCALA and PYTHON are supported, the default language for a function is JAVA.